Exercise-Induced Asthma

 Exercise-Induced Asthma: Triggers, Symptoms, And Treatments

-If You might have exercise-induced asthma if you wheeze, cough, or feel tight in your chest after physical activity.
+If you have exercise-induced Asthma, you might experience wheeze, cough, or feel tight in your chest after physical activity.
 It can be not very comforting whether you're experiencing it yourself or watching someone close to you suffer.

 You shouldn't stop exercising or living a healthy lifestyle if diagnosed with this disease.
 Luckily, there are ways to prevent and treat it.
-My article will explain what exercise-induced asthma is, how it occurs, how it looks, and who is at the greatest risk if you have it.
+My article will explain what exercise-induced Asthma is, how it occurs, what it looks like, and who is at the most significant risk if you have it.

 The air in your lungs is cleaned, moistened, and heated as it passes through your nose.
 Exercising makes you breathe faster, harder, and more through your mouth than your nose, which results in colder, drier air reaching your lungs.